Term vs Whole Life Insurance: How are They Different? (2023)

 When cancelling a term life policy all you normally have to do is write a letter of cancellation to your insurance provider and stop premium payments.
 Since term life insurance does not provide the insured with a cash value, the insurance policy will simply cease to be in effect.

 Cancelling a whole life insurance policy can be slightly more complex since the policy accrues a cash value component and may also come with a surrender fee.
-This means that while the policy's cash value may give the policyholder a payout upon cancellation, the surrender fee will often decrease the payout significantly if the policy is terminated soon after inception.
-The surrender fee usually decreases significantly after 5 or 10 years, so it is important to consider this charge when comparing whole life insurance options.
-It is always best to contact your whole life insurance provider before ceasing premium payments as you may be entitled to a cash value redemption.
+While the policy's cash value may give the policyholder a payout upon cancellation, the surrender fee will often decrease the payout significantly if the policy is terminated soon after inception.